franziskaflegel/daily-coding-problem/README.md

 My solutions to the coding problems by Alex Miller and Lawrence Wu.
 Additional problems on https://www.dailycodingproblem.com/

-Challenge: One problem a day, starting Januray 18, 2021.
+Challenge: On Average one problem a day, starting Januray 18, 2021.